eq19/feed/_drafts/identition_zone.md

 ```

 [![Elementary Particle](https://user-images.githubusercontent.com/36441664/273753979-58dd8bfd-e4c0-4515-a783-801d9cdb3287.png)](https://en.wikipedia.org/wiki/Fundamental_interaction)

-They interact; they transfer energy and momentum and angular momentum; excitations are created and destroyed.
-Every excitation that’s possible has a reverse excitation

-## Fundamental Forces

 To unify the interactions of this four (4) fundamental forces we assign a group of number from ***30 to 36*** reflect to the ***[fifth (5th) hexagon](https://www.eq19.com/exponentiation/#root-functions)*** of prime hexagons.